WSCF/WSCF/README.md

 ## The WSCF tool ##

-**WSCF** is a Visual Studio 2013 add-in that provides the following features:
+**WSCF** is a Visual Studio extension that provides the following features:

 * A **WSDL Wizard** that allows the developer to step through the creation of a WSDL from one or more XSDs.
 * A **Data Contract Generator** (similar to XSD.exe, XSDObjectGen.exe and Svcutil.exe) that generates the .
 NET equivalent of the XSD types.